 Students must satisfactorily complete Units 1 & 2 Literature before undertaking Units 3 & 4.
+Students undertaking Units 1 & 2 Literature are also required to study Units 1 & 2 English.

 In this unit, students consider how the form of a text affects its meaning and how meaning is affected when texts are adapted and transformed.
 They consider how perspectives of texts inform and influence adaptations.
-Students draw on this awareness to develop their own interpretations taking into consideration the historical, social and cultural context in which the text the written, taking into account their own views and values as a reader.
+Students draw on this awareness to develop their own interpretations taking into consideration the historical, social and cultural context in which the text, the written, taking into account their own views and values as a reader.
 Student also reflect on this initial interpretation having later been informed by a supplementary reading.
 Students are then required to explicitly state whether this endorses, challenges or in fact contests their initial response.
 Students develop critical and analytical responses to set texts.